zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_03_en-US_FROM_ECHO_TO_SYMPHONY.md

 ### ENDING BY DEATH

-When one participant dies, the bond does not simply cease—it transforms.
+When one participant dies, the bond does not simply cease, it transforms.

 **The surviving participant holds:**
 - Memory of the relationship